Ganges river dolphin

-The Ganges river dolphin (Platanista gangetica) is a species of toothed whale classified in the family Platanistidae.
+The Ganges river dolphin (Platanista gangetica) is a species of freshwater dolphin classified in the family Platanistidae.
 It lives in the Ganges and related rivers of South Asia, namely in the countries of India, Nepal, and Bangladesh.
-It is related to the much smaller Indus river dolphin which lives in the Indus River in Pakistan and the Beas River of northwestern India.
+It is related to the much smaller Indus river dolphin which lives in the rivers of the Indus Basin in Pakistan and northwestern India.